abhayrobotics/netflix-gpt/README.md

 ## Bug
--    after changing language , even though store value in chnaged but selection option is not selected
+-    after changing language , even though store value in chnaged but selection option is not selected-❌
--    Movie detail , when tmdb not working not made
+-    Movie detail , when tmdb not working not made-☑️
--   Error checking
+-   Error checking-partial done✔️
+-   refresh firebase hosting error -☑️ using rewrite{}
+-   overflow-xscroll ❌

 ## Standard proprrties
 -   text x-margin- mx-8